Democrats plan a procedural maneuver to open Senate debate on voting rights bills

 Past attempts to advance voting rights legislation to the floor of the Senate have failed, but Senate Democrats believe they have found a way past a procedural hurdle to at least start debate on voting rights legislation this week.

-So, the House is expected to send both those bills to the Senate as part of a message.
+So the House is expected to send both those bills to the Senate as part of a message.
+In a note to colleagues Wednesday night, Speaker Nancy Pelosi, D-Calif., said the House would pass the two measures, combined together, Thursday.

 "With this procedure, we will finally have an opportunity to debate voting rights legislation – something that Republicans have thus far denied," the memo stated.